|Elliott Sound Products||Relays & How To Use Them - Part 1|

 If you search hard enough, you will find it mentioned in a few places, and it's been pointed out [ 8 ] that simply using a diode can cause the relay to release too slowly to break 'tack welding' that can occur if the contacts have to make with high inrush currents.
 This can happen because the armature's physical movement is slowed down, and it doesn't develop enough sudden force to break a weld.
 It's far more complex than just an additional delay when a diode is placed in parallel with the coil.

 The zener diode scheme shown above may be a bit more expensive than a resistor, but it allows the relay to deactivate much faster.
 The most common arrangement will be to use a zener rated for the same voltage as the relay's coil and supply.
 In the example, the release time was 2.6ms, and that's significantly faster than obtained using a resistor and diode (4ms).
 A higher voltage zener will be faster again, with a 24V zener giving a drop-out time of 1.84ms.
 If the voltage is too high you may end up needing a more expensive drive transistor to get the voltage rating, but using more than double the supply voltage won't improve matters by very much.
-Overall, this arrangement is probably be best compromise.
+Overall, this arrangement is probably the best compromise.
 It's faster than a resistor for not a great deal of extra cost, and doesn't require you to try to purchase parts that may not be readily available at your local electronics shop.

 I also tested the circuit shown with a 100nF ceramic capacitor in parallel with the coil.
 The flyback voltage measured 86V, and the relay released in 1.23ms.
 That's a good result, but the voltage is higher than desirable and the cap needs to be a high-reliability type to ensure a long life.
 This makes it more expensive than other options, but there may be situations where this turns out to be the best choice for the application, with or without a series resistor.